 Collections are the top layer of Docs’ organizational system.
 Depending on your organization's needs, you may only need one collection, or conversely, you may need several.

-Each collection should cover completely different topics, products, or departments.
-For instance, the Help Scout Docs site is split into three collections, covering our three distinct product offerings: Help Desk, Beacon, and Docs.
+Each collection should cover different topics, products, or departments.
+For instance, the Help Scout Docs site is split into several collections, covering our three distinct product offerings — Inbox, Beacon, and Docs — as well as other important subjects like collections on Getting Started and Account Management.

 Links to each collection appear in the help site’s navigation bar and the body of the home page for quick access.